drammock/mne-python/doc/install/index.rst

   .. code-block:: console

       $ curl --remote-name https://raw.githubusercontent.com/mne-tools/mne-python/master/environment.yml
       $ conda env update --file environment.yml

-The :ref:`install_python_and_mne_python` page has more detailed instructions for different operating systems (including instructions for installing Python if you don't already have it), the :ref:`advanced_setup` page has additional tips and tricks for special situations (servers, notebooks, CUDA, running the development version, etc), and the :ref:`contributing guide <contributing>` has additional installation instructions for (future) contributors to MNE-Python (extra dependencies, etc).
+The :ref:`install_python_and_mne_python` page has more detailed instructions for different operating systems (including instructions for installing Python if you don't already have it).
+The :ref:`advanced_setup` page has additional tips and tricks for special situations (servers, notebooks, CUDA, installing the development version, etc).
+The :ref:`contributing` has additional installation instructions for (future) contributors to MNE-Python (extra dependencies, etc).

 .. toctree::
     :hidden: